 “We did not know what was going on when we heard the gun shots.
 Many people were killed – we could see 10, twenty bodies lying on the ground.
 That’s when we decided to leave.
 I walked until my legs were injured and bleeding.
 I thank God that we are safe here and we have something to eat.”

 – Gannite, Ethiopian refugee woman who fled into Sudan from clashes in the Tigray region

-Refugees are arriving in remote areas that have very little infrastructure.
+Refugees have arrived in remote areas that have very little infrastructure.
 The majority have crossed from Ethiopia into Sudan through Hamdayet border point in Kassala State and others at Lugdi in Gedaref State.
-It takes at least a six-hour drive from the nearest big town, making it difficult to quickly deliver food and supplies.
+It is at least a six-hour drive from the nearest big town, making it difficult to quickly deliver food and supplies.

 The transit centres at the border areas are overcrowded due to the sheer number of arrivals from Tigray, increasing the risk of disease including COVID-19.
 9,000 people have been transferred to the first refugee settlement side identified by the government; there is a critical need to identify more sites so that refugees can be relocated away from the border and can access assistance and services.

 Within Ethiopia itself, the potential for further displacement inside the country is growing by the day.
 The lack of electricity, telecommunications and access to fuel and cash severely hampers any humanitarian response.
 UNHCR is concerned about the safety and security of all civilians in Tigray, including the 96,000 Eritrean refugees located in four camps there, who were completely reliant on assistance.
 We join the rest of the UN in calling for all parties to the conflict to protect civilians, respect the safety of humanitarian staff, and allow access to reach people in need.